 Note: This page has fallen into abeyance; work on FaceSpan 5 has ceased.
 However, I’ve left this information here, as it might be useful to those interested.
-Just be aware that the facts may be out of date and that I have no intention of updating them.
+Just be aware that facts and links may be out of date and that I have no intention of updating them.

 FaceSpan 5

-What is FaceSpan 5?
+What was FaceSpan 5?

 Back to main page

-This page prepared April 14, 2017 by Matt Neuburg, phd = matt at tidbits dot com, using RubyFrontier.
+This page prepared March 30, 2026 by Matt Neuburg, phd = matt at tidbits dot com, using RubyFrontier.
 RubyFrontier is a port, written in the Ruby language, of the Web-site-creation features of UserLand Frontier.
 Works just like Frontier, but written in Ruby!

 Download RubyFrontier from GitHub.